Skip to content

 Look, I could list every feature Airtable has but you would fall asleep by feature number seven.
 Instead let me tell you about the ones that actually changed how my team works, and the ones where I was kind of disappointed.

 The views are the killer feature.
 Same data, totally different presentations.
-Our content calendar base has a Grid view for bulk data entry (it looks like a spreadsheet and that is fine because sometimes you just need to see everything).
+Our content calendar base has a Grid view for bulk data entry (it looks like a spreadsheet and that's fine because sometimes you just need to see everything).
 A Kanban board grouped by status -- Draft, Editing, SEO Review, Published -- so our editorial team can see what stage everything is at.
 A Calendar view so we know when things are supposed to go live.
 And a Gallery view for our design team, which shows the featured images as big visual cards.
 All of these are looking at the same underlying records.
 Move something from "Draft" to "Editing" on the Kanban board and it updates everywhere instantly.
 That alone saved us from maintaining three separate tracking documents.

 One Table, Many Views Your Data Grid Kanban Calendar Gallery

 Automations are the second big thing.
 We set up a few that genuinely reduced busywork.
 When a writer submits an article (moves it to "Ready for Edit"), Airtable automatically pings our editor in Slack, sets a due date three days out, and changes the assignee.
 When something gets published, it fires a webhook to our CMS.
-Each automation took maybe 15 minutes to configure and they have run reliably for weeks without us touching them.
+Each automation took maybe 15 minutes to configure and they've run reliably for weeks without us touching them.
 The builder is visual and pretty easy to figure out -- trigger on the left, actions on the right, connect the dots.

-But here is where I have to pump the brakes a little.
+But here is where I've to pump the brakes a little.
 The automation run limits are tight.
 On the free plan you get 100 runs per month.
 One hundred.
 A single busy automation can eat that in a day or two.
 Even on the Team plan at $20 per user per month, you get 25,000 runs, which sounds like a lot until you realize a team of 10 people running five automations each can burn through that in a couple of weeks.
 It is one of those things where the feature is great but the limits make it feel like Airtable is constantly nudging you toward a higher plan.

 The Interface Designer is honestly my favorite recent addition, even though it still has rough edges.
 It lets you build mini apps on top of your data -- dashboards with charts, filtered record lists, detail views, buttons that trigger automations.
 I built a "Content Dashboard" for our editorial team in about two hours.
 It shows articles due this week, a chart of articles by status, and a detail panel when you click on any piece.
 It looks like a real app.
-Non-technical people on our team (I am looking at you, marketing) actually prefer the interface over the raw table because it hides all the complexity and just shows what they need.
+Non-technical people on our team (I'm looking at you, marketing) actually prefer the interface over the raw table because it hides all the complexity and just shows what they need.
 The downside is that Interface Designer is only available on the Business plan ($45 per user per month) and above, which feels like a lot to ask for what is essentially a fancy view.

 The Linked Records Thing Deserves Its Own Section

-I keep coming back to this because it is genuinely what separates Airtable from spreadsheets.
+I keep coming back to this because it's really what separates Airtable from spreadsheets.
 We have four tables in our content base: Articles, Authors, Categories, and Publications.
 Each article links to an author, one or more categories, and a publication.
 From the Authors table, I can see every article a writer has produced, their total word count (via a rollup field), and their average publication frequency.
 From the Categories table, I can see how many articles each category has, which ones are trending, and which are overdue.
 None of this is copy-pasted data.
 It is all live connections.
 Change an author's name in one place and it updates everywhere.

 If you have ever tried to do this in Google Sheets with VLOOKUP and IMPORTRANGE formulas referencing six different tabs... yeah.
 You know why this matters.